How to get a copy of a death certificate

 Fill out the required forms provided by the vital records office.
 You may need to provide proof of your relationship to the deceased along with identification documents, such as your driver’s license or passport.
 Make sure to follow all instructions carefully and provide accurate information.

-See also How to store a scarf
+See also How to make a caterpillar cake

 Step 6: Pay any fees